NeoLegends/sutp/implementation/README.md

 Run `cargo build` or `cargo build --release` in this directory to compile the programs.
 The binaries can be found in `../target/{debug,release}`.

 Tests can be run with `cargo test` or `cargo test --release`.
 Running `cargo test` will also compile the project if anything has changed (or there haven't been any previous compiler runs).

+An echo server can be found in `./sutp-echo-server`.
+It is also built when building the entire project.